Debug Sidecar

 Persisting files

-Some diagnostic tools such as tcpdump produce files that require further analysis by F5.
+Some diagnostic utilities, such as tcpdump produce files that require further analysis by F5.
 When you install the SPK Controller, you can configure the debug.persistence Helm parameter to ensure diagnostic files created in the debug sidecar container are saved to a filesystem.
 Use the steps below to verify a PersistentVolume is available, and to configure persistence.

-1. Verify a StoraceClass is available for the debug container:
+1. Verify a StoraceClass is available for the debug container.

 oc get storageclass